-This is based on your available time, travel time, and touring time.
+This will be based on your available time, travel time, and touring time.
 You’ll probably walk into a few apartments and know instantly they’re not right for you.
-In these situations, be polite, thank your guide, but don’t waste your time or the rental agents time.
+In these situations, be polite and thank your guide, but don’t waste your time or the rental agent’s time either.

 While it’s your decision, a good rule of thumb is to allow for about 75 minutes per tour plus travel time.
 If it takes less time, you can relax and have a coffee break.